 - Click the Renderers link for the field you want to change.
 This will take you to a page where you will have the option to select a renderer from all configured and available renderers

 - This page will warn you if there are issues that will be affected by the change.
-If no issues will be affected then the warning does not show.
+If no issues are affected, then the warning does not show.
 From this page, choose the JEditor Renderer and click Update

-Existing fields that contain wiki markup (created using wiki renderer or Jira RTE) are properly rendered by JEditor.
+JEditor properly renders existing fields that contain wiki markup (created using wiki renderer or Jira RTE).

-You can evaluate JEditor in your testing environment or in your production Jira.
+You can evaluate JEditor in your testing environment or your production Jira.